ggould-tri/blocktopus/README.md

 This library provides a datagram pub/sub system consisting of two primary
 parts:
- * A client library that components can use to subscribe, publish, and receive datagrams, and
+ * A client library that components can use to subscribe to, publish, and receive datagrams, and
  * A server binary that interleaves and orders those subscriptions, publications, and receptions into a unique and fully deterministic order.